-Made in Stamford, UK by Madder Cutch & Co, these are a unique water-based ink ready prepared for printing.
-We stock the Madder Rose and Empingham Woad as the most local colour options.
+Made in Stamford in the UK by Madder Cutch & Co, these are unique water-based ink prepared for printing.
+We stock the Madder Rose (red) and Empingham Woad (blue) as the most local colour options.
 Choose your option above.

-These inks are part of our fantastic Block Printing Sewing Box - so if you are unsure on how to get started with this craft, we have curated a selection of materials to help you get started.
+These inks are part of our fantastic Block Printing Sewing Box - so if you are unsure about how to get started with this craft, we have curated a selection of materials to help.

-They are colourfast at 30˚C, and are ready to use for block printing or screenprinting onto light fabrics.
-They can even be mixed to create your own colours, and Madder Cutch & Co operate a refill service for any empty tubs.
+They are colourfast at 30˚C and are ready to use for block printing or screenprinting onto light fabrics.
+You can mix them together to create your own colours.
+Madder Cutch & Co also operate a refill service for any empty tubs.

-In order to heat set them, use an iron at 160˚C for 2-3 minutes.
+In order to heat set them, iron the print at 160˚C for 2-3 minutes.

 Natural ingredients have been used to create these colours.
-They use a water-based formula meaning no solvents are required, and reduces (or eliminates) the emissions of Volatile Organic Compounds that are detrimental to health are reduced (if not entirely eliminated).
+They use a water-based formula meaning no solvents are required and emissions of Volatile Organic Compounds that are detrimental to health are reduced (if not entirely eliminated).
 The inks don't require any chemicals to clean - simply use water.

-Though they are natural, please do not ingest.
+Though they are natural, please do not ingest them.
 Use responsibly with children and wash your hands after use.
 If any irritation occurs, seek advice from a medical professional.

 It is best to store these tubs at cool temperatures and out of sunlight to protect the shelf life.

 For a colourfast finish, you must heat set the ink (160˚C for 1-2 minutes).
 The colours are not fully lightfast, as is the case with many plant-based dyes, so it is advisable to keep the product you make out of direct strong light to maintain the quality.

 To wash the finished printed textile, use cool temperatures and a detergent without optical whiteners e.g. eco detergent or soap nuts.
 Wash only after heat setting.